 Plus Grove Collaborative sells the Grove Collection, their own line of household products!

 Grove Collaborative fits my lifestyle… But is this online store for you?

 In this Grove Collaborative review, I will share everything I love about the company, plus a few areas where they could improve.

 My 100% Honest Grove Collaborative Review

 I placed my first order with Grove Collaborative on June 1, 2016.
 I spent about $20 on cleaning products, plus I received free products valued around $20.
-Grove Collaborative always offers new customers a free gift with their first order of $20 or more, but the exact gift options change periodically.
+Grove Collaborative always offers new customers a free gift with their first order of $30 or more, but the exact gift options change periodically.
 However, I do have a separate blog post that outlines the current Grove Collaborative free gift options!